nhsconnect/FHIR-ODS-API/pages/test/test_patterns.md

 The same choice of testing your design pattern will need to meet your Assurance and Deploying criteria.

+{% include note.html content="Provided as an overview" %}

 # API Considerations #

 Other API consideration are shown below.
 Please click on the parts of the API process to continue your API creation journey.

 {% include custom/provide_api.svg %}

-{% include custom/contribute.html content="Get in involved and contribute to the above API considerations careconnect@interopen.org"%}
+{% include custom/contribute.html content="Get involved and contribute to the above API considerations careconnect@interopen.org"%}